68TH STREET DUMP/INDUSTRIAL ENTERPRISES

 What Is Being Done to Clean Up the Site?

 EPA and Maryland have been involved in cleanup activities at the site for several years.
 In the 1980s, the Maryland Department of the Environment (MDE) conducted several emergency cleanup actions that included removing more than 50 of the 55-gallon drums of assorted waste.
+In the Spring of 2000, EPA conducted an Expanded Site Inspection, with follow-up sampling in February 2001.
 In 2008, under an EPA consent order, several parties removed contaminated surface soils, containers, gas cylinders, empty drums and batteries from the site.

-On September 30, 2013, the EPA selected the final cleanup plan, which will be financed and completed pursuant to a settlement with more than 40 parties to clean up hazardous waste contamination.
+On September 30, 2013, EPA selected the final cleanup plan in a Record of Decision (ROD), which will be financed and completed pursuant to a settlement with more than 40 parties to clean up hazardous waste contamination.
 The cleanup plan includes, among other requirements: